vedantchandra/vedantchandra.github.io/index.md

 <h1 id="about">About Me</h1>

-In September, 2021, I will start as a graduate student at the [Center for Astrophysics \| Harvard & Smithsonian](https://pweb.cfa.harvard.edu/).
+In September, 2021, I will start my PhD in Astronomy & Astrophysics at [Harvard University](https://pweb.cfa.harvard.edu/).

 I recently graduated from the [Johns Hopkins University](https://www.jhu.edu), majoring in Physics and Applied Mathematics with a minor in Space Sciences.
 I spent the vast majority of my time doing astrophysical research in the Department of Physics & Astronomy, working with [Professor Nadia Zakamska](https://zakamska.johnshopkins.edu/) and graduate student [Hsiang-Chih Hwang](https://www.hwang-astro.me).
 I was also a co-investigator at the [Johns Hopkins Human Spaceflight Lab](https://www.jhuhsl.space), where we ran human trials to evaluate the effects of long-term spaceflight.
 From 2020-2021, I was employed part-time at the [Space Telescope Science Institute](https://www.stsci.edu), where I developed tools to study star formation in nearby galaxies using space observatories like the Hubble Space Telescope.